-BIO111 General Biology Lab is a general education science laboratory course designed to actively involve the student in the process of science.
-At the completion of this course, the student will have performed experimental activities that include direct experience with real phenomena, use of technology, and the collection, analysis, interpretation and presentation of data.
-1 credit Co-requisite: BIO101.
-BIO116 Environmental Science Lab is designed to actively involve the student in the process of science.
-The student will perform experimental activities that include direct experience with real phenomena, use of technology, and the collection, analysis, interpretation and presentation of data.
+BIO116 Introduction to Environmental Science Lab is designed to actively involve the student in the process of science.
+The student will perform experimental activities that include direct experience with real phenomena, use of technology, and the collection, analysis, interpretation, and presentation of data.
 1 credit

 BIO123 Foundations of Nutrition (S) introduces the non-science major to the basic nutritional principles used to prepare a sound diet.
-Particular emphasis is placed upon: general food groups, fuel nutrients and the applicability and function of these foods, social fads and trends regarding food, and influences on eating habits and behaviors.
+Particular emphasis is placed upon general food groups, fuel nutrients and the applicability and function of these foods, social fads and trends regarding food, and influences on eating habits and behaviors.
 3 credits